Health

 Make sure that you get up, eat meals, bathe, and go to bed at the same time each day and that you plan any activities that your loved one likes to do at times when you know they are at their best.

-It can be a good idea to help your loved one to remember appointments and events by placing a calendar in a highly visible place in your home.
+It can be a good idea to help your loved one remember appointments and events by placing a calendar in a highly visible place in your home.
 To-do lists can also help to keep your loved one independent for longer, as can medication reminders such as automated pill dispensers.

 Ensure a balanced diet